 - Set your regular business hours when your business reopens.

 Categories help your customers find accurate, specific results for services they’re interested in.
-In order to keep your business information accurate and live, make sure that you:
+To keep your business information accurate and live, make sure that you:

 - Use as few categories as possible to describe your overall core business from the provided list.